vinod-amagi/amgdoc/getting-started.md

 title: Getting Started
 description: Summarise the provisioning process
 published: true
-date: 2021-01-11T16:16:35.151Z
+date: 2021-01-15T11:02:20.143Z
 tags:
 editor: markdown
+dateCreated: 2021-01-14T10:17:12.679Z
 ---

 # Getting Started

-This article describes an overview of the Media Ingest Service and how to get started with ingesting contents.
+This article describes an overview of the Amagi Media Ingest Service and how to get started with ingesting contents.
 Access to this service is invite-only.
 For access, please contact your Onboarding contact at Amagi.

-Media Ingest Service enables content partners to self-service their content ingest (e.g., CLOUDPORT, EPG, VoD) with Amagi.
+The Media Ingest Service enables content partners to self-service the content ingest to Amagi platforms - CLOUDPORT, EPG, VoD.

 ## Overview